 There are very few modern processes that don’t benefit from a good checklist— basic car maintenance?
 Yep.
 Packing for a trip?
 For sure!
 Boiling an egg?
 Yes, even that.
 And the same goes for your preventive maintenance program.

-If these relatively simple tasks can benefit from a checklist, then so can your (much more complex!) preventive maintenance program.
-A checklist gets all the steps and information out of a manual and into the hands of experienced technicians by standardizing PMs in your CMMS.
+A preventive maintenance checklist gets all the steps and information out of a manual and into the hands of experienced technicians by standardizing PMs in your CMMS.

-This guide will lead you through how to create PM checklists to make your maintenance team more efficient, cost-effective, and safe.
+This guide will lead you through how to create a preventive maintenance checklists to make your maintenance team more efficient, cost-effective, and safe.

 Table of contents

 What is a preventive maintenance checklist?

-A preventive maintenance checklist is a set of written tasks that guide the technician through a PM before it can be closed.
+A preventive maintenance checklist is a set of tasks that the technician needs to complete in order to close a preventive maintenance work order.

 A checklist gets all the steps and information out of a manual and into the hands of experienced technicians by standardizing PMs in your CMMS.

-The aim of a PM checklist is to create a reliable outcome across your facility—they ensure preventive maintenance is done correctly, regardless of which member of your maintenance team completes them.
+The purpose of a preventive maintenance checklist is to ensure preventive maintenance tasks are done correctly and in the same sequence of steps, regardless of which maintenance team member completes them.

 Preventive maintenance checklists are known by several names, the most common being preventive maintenance task lists or task groups.
 There are two main types of preventive maintenance checklists: Pass-or-fail checklists and step-by-step checklists.